-- 1. ENGINE SPEED displays the present engine speed in rpm. - BIASED SPD REF displays the total output of the speed reference ramp, droop bias, load pulse bias and DSLC bias.
-This biased speed reference is the setpoint input to the speed control PID.
-Note that this may not be the speed the engine is presently running at due to the effect of droop, fuel limiters, etc. - 3.
-FUEL DEMAND displays the percent fuel demand.
+- 1. ENGINE SPEED displays the present engine speed in rpm. - 2.
+BIASED SPEED REF displays the total output of the speed reference ramp plus the droop bias (if any) which is the set point input to the speed control PID.
+Note that this may not be the speed the engine is presently running at due to the effect of fuel limiters, etc. - FUEL DEMAND displays the percent fuel demand.
 This is NOT the same as the actuator output if configured for reverse acting.
-This is the same if configured for direct acting. - 4.
-SPEED REF displays the output of the speed reference ramp before any biases are applied.

-- 5. DROOP BIAS displays the value, in rpm, that the droop percentage calculation is biasing the speed reference. - 6.
-DSLC BIAS displays the value, in rpm, that the DSLC input is biasing the speed reference. - 7.
-LOADPULSE BIAS displays the value, in rpm, that the Load Pulse input is biasing the speed reference. - 8.
-REMOTE SPEED REF displays the present remote speed reference signal in rpm. - 9.
-EXT FUEL LIMIT IN displays the present external fuel limit input value in engineering units. - EXT FUEL LIMIT displays the present percent fuel demand limit of the external fuel limiter.
+This is the same if direct acting. - 4.
+SPEED REF displays the output of the speed reference ramp in rpm. - 5.
+DROOP BIAS displays the value in rpm that the droop percentage calculation is biasing the speed reference. - 6.
+REMOTE SPEED REF displays the present remote speed reference signal in rpm. - 7.
+EXT FUEL LIMIT IN displays the present external fuel limit input in engineering units. - 8.
+EXT FUEL LIMIT displays the present percent fuel demand limit of the external fuel limiter. - 9.
+SPARE Al1 displays the present SPARE #1 input in engineering units. - 10.
+SPARE AI2 displays the present SPARE #2 input in engineering units.

-Force 723 DO
+FORCE 723 DO